Urban development surrounding heathlands

 Gathering and presenting evidence

-In 2002 John Day and Durwyn Liley both acted as expert witnesses at public inquiry relating to an allocation in the Purbeck Local Plan for development at Holton Heath in Dorset.
+In 2002 John Day and Durwyn Liley both acted as expert witnesses at a public inquiry relating to an allocation in the Purbeck Local Plan for development at Holton Heath in Dorset.
 In gathering the evidence for the inquiry, we started looking at data on the numbers of birds present on heathland sites in relation to nearby housing density.
 This work showed clear negative effects of development and the results were published in 2003:

 The inspector’s decision was that he could not recommend the inclusion of the allocation in the local plan.
 Following on from this work, understanding the links between housing and heathlands has become a theme for Footprint Ecology: